theimowski/SuaveMusicStore/index.md

 ```
 let browse =
     request (fun r ->
         match r.queryParam "genre" with
-        | Some genre -> OK (sprintf "Genre: %s" genre)
+        | Choice1Of2 genre -> OK (sprintf "Genre: %s" genre)
-        | None -> never)
+        | Choice2Of2 msg -> BAD_REQUEST msg)
 ```

 `request` is a function that takes as parameter a function of type `HttpRequest -> WebPart`.
 A function which takes as an argument another function is often called "Higher order function".
 `r` in our lambda represents the `HttpRequest`.
-It has a `queryParam` member function of type `string -> string option`.
-This member is almost identical to how one would do `Dictionary.TryGetValue` in C#, except that we don't have to deal with `out` parameters.
-Instead, the function returns `string option` on which we can apply pattern matching.
+It has a `queryParam` member function of type `string -> Choice<string,string>`. `Choice` is a type that represents a choice between two types.
+Usually you'll find that the first type of `Choice` is for happy paths, while second means something went wrong.
+In our case first string stands for a value of the query parameter, and the second string stands for error message (paramater with given key was not found in query).
+We can make use of pattern matching to distinguish between two possible choices.
-Pattern matching is yet another really powerful feature, implemented in variety of modern languages.
+Pattern matching is yet another really powerful feature, implemented in variety of modern programming languages.
 For now we can think of it as a switch statement with binding value to an identifier in one go.
-In addition to that, F# compiler will issue an warning in case we don't provide all possible cases (`None` and `Some x` here).
+In addition to that, F# compiler will issue an warning in case we don't provide all possible cases (`Choice1Of2 x` and `Choice2Of2 x` here).
 There's actually much more for pattern matching than that, as we'll discover later.
-`never` is a function from Suave library, which returns WebPart with `None`.
+`BAS_REQUEST` is a function from Suave library, and it returns WebPart with 400 Bad Request status code response with given message in its body.
 We can summarize the `browse` WebPart as following:
-If there is a "genre" parameter in the url query, return 200 OK with the value of the "genre", otherwise don't bother.
+If there is a "genre" parameter in the url query, return 200 OK with the value of the "genre", otherwise return 400 Bad Request with error message.

 Now we can compose the `browse` WebPart with routing WebPart like this: